Are Electric Bikes Safe to Rent?

 Knowing the specific hazards associated with E-biking can help you control the risk of an accident.
 Those risks include:

 - Battery catching fire: Most electric bikes come with highly combustible Lithium batteries.
 Nevertheless, a large percentage of E-bike battery fires could be avoided with proper care and precaution.
 Most of these fires occur with home-built lithium batteries and careless treatment.
 To minimize the risk, ensure that batteries are purchased from a trusted dealer and carried in a protective metal box during rides.
 In addition, make sure the bike has a Battery Management System for added safety.

 - Excessive acceleration at the start: Applying too much throttle to start, or starting from a dead stop in high electric gear, causes many minor E-bike accidents.
 To avoid this type of crash, never apply full throttle until the bike starts moving.
 Instead, start out in a lower electric gear and gradually accelerate as you gain speed.
 You can also ensure the throttle and controller are properly dialed up before a long ride and us an electric bike that allows you to select different power levels during a ride.

 - Rider error: Many electric bike accidents occur because of the way a rider treats the bike, rather than an inherent design fault.
 E-bikes have speed and function similar to a low-performing motorcycle and are more similar to motorcycles than bicycles in some ways.
 Following speed limits, road signs, and general traffic rules can help ensure your safety, as well as the safety of others around you.

 When Are E-Bike Rental Companies Liable for Injuries?

-If you have been hurt in an accident on a defective or broken electric bicycle, call Allen, Flatt, Ballidis & Leslie at (949) 752-7474 to schedule a free consultation.
-Our Orange County personal injury attorneys can tell you if you have a case, and what damages you may be entitled to claim.
+If you have been hurt in an accident on a defective or broken electric bicycle, call Allen Flatt Ballidis & Leslie at (949) 752-7474 to schedule a free consultation.
+Our Orange County bike accident attorneys can tell you if you have a case, and what damages you may be entitled to claim.